rewardenv/reward/docs/settings/reward-settings.md

 - `reward_elastichq_image: "elastichq/elasticsearch-hq"`
 - `reward_adminer_image: "dehy/adminer"`

+By default, Traefik listens on localhost only.
+To change this behaviour you can add the following line to the config file and change the IP address to `0.0.0.0`.

+- `reward_traefik_listen: "127.0.0.1"`

 You can change the default Traefik http and https ports using the following vars.

 - `reward_traefik_http_port: "80"`